alienanietka/awojnar/group/index.md

       Since many modified gravity models affect the primordial abundances of elements, they offer a means to constrain alternatives to general relativity, which aligns well with observations but struggles with the lithium-7 problem, where observed lithium abundances are lower than theoretical predictions.
-Modifying the Universe’s expansion rate during BBN offers a potential resolution to this discrepancy, an avenue of ongoing investigation in Kozak's research.
+Modifying the Universe’s expansion rate during BBN offers a potential resolution to this discrepancy, an avenue of ongoing investigation in Aleksander's research.
     </p>
   </div>
 </div>